...

 1. Hello Stefan, thank you for your very detailed feedback! 🙂 Very briefly I would like to go into your points.

-Sustainability at Selma: You had probably looked at the sustainability function at Selma in a very early phase.
-In the meantime, this is also possible at the "push of a button".
-The topic of sustainability, however, is worth an article in itself.
-Because the term is not defined and investment products are therefore not always quite clearly classifiable.
+Sustainability at Selma: You must have looked at the sustainability function in Selma at a very early stage.
+This can now also be done at the "touch of a button".
+However, the topic of sustainability is worth an article in itself.
+The term is not defined and investment products can therefore not always be clearly categorised.

 Custodian Bank and Deposit Protection: Saxobank is regulated in Switzerland and your deposits are protected accordingly.

 As you rightly say, True Wealth's bank is also regulated and secured in Switzerland.
-I still miss with True Wealth that you can "temporarily store" money in a custody account.
-However, for fee reasons, I understand that.
-Further, one can argue that the concept is set up differently.
-With Selma, however, we are dealing with a wealth manager.
-For example, if one wishes to always have 10,000CHF liquid accessible in the Selma custody account, the strategy is always adjusted accordingly.
-With True Wealth, you have to intervene manually and sell ETFs.
+I still miss the fact that True Wealth allows you to "temporarily store" money in a custody account.
+But I understand that for fee reasons.
+You can also argue that the concept is set up differently.
+With Selma, on the other hand, we are dealing with an asset manager.
+If, for example, you want to have 10,000CHF of liquid assets accessible in your Selma custody account at all times, the strategy is always adjusted accordingly.
+With True Wealth, you would have to intervene manually and sell ETFs.

-Fees: The administration fee at True Wealth is not all that you have to pay.
-In addition to the administration fee of 0.5%, there are the product costs of the ETFs.
-In the end, it is always the total fee that counts for me.
-Whether you separate the rest or pack everything together is less important to me.
-What is decisive is what remains in the bag at the end 🙂
+Fees: The management fee at True Wealth is not all you have to pay.
+In addition to the management fee of 0.5%, there are also the product costs of the ETFs.
+In the end, the total fee is always the decisive factor for me.
+Whether you separate the rest or package everything together is less important to me.
+The decisive factor is what remains in your pocket at the end 🙂

-Your conclusion: Both platforms have innovative, attractive solutions and both are recommendable.
-The usability of both is very user-friendly.
-At the end of the day, everyone can decide for themselves what suits them better and what level of service they would like to have...
-I think we strongly agree, don't we? 🙂
+Your conclusion: Both platforms have innovative, attractive solutions and both are worth recommending.
+Both providers are very user-friendly.
+In the end, everyone can decide for themselves which suits them better and which scope of services they would like to have...
+I think we're very much of the same opinion on that, aren't we?

 Kind regards